SCITAB: A Challenging Benchmark for Compositional Reasoning and Claim Verification on Scientific Tables: The Dataset

+We subsequently employ a human verification process for two purposes: first, to verify the quality of the 872 false claims and 900 NEI claims that were generated by \texttt{InstructGPT}; second, to critically review the 872 real-world scientific claims obtained in Section~\ref{sec:data preparation}.
+This task involves selecting claims that can be verified exclusively based on the information presented in the table, without the need for additional context from the associated paper.

+For each pair of the true claim $c$ and its corresponding generated counter-claim $c'$, we ask the annotator to choose one of the following three options: (A) $c$ is not exclusively supported by the table, (B) $c$ is exclusively supported by the table, but $c'$ is not refuted by the table, and (C) $c$ is not exclusively supported by the table, and $c'$ is not refuted by the table.
+For each candidate NEI claim, we ask the annotator to judge whether it is unverifiable with respect to the table.

-Since the tables are from computer science papers, to ensure the annotators could understand the tables, we recruit domain experts -- twelve university students majoring in computer science with basic math and programming backgrounds.
+\paragraph{Annotator Recruitment.} Given that our data source is from computer science papers, we recruit university students majoring in computer science with basic math and programming backgrounds for annotation.
 We ask each annotator to fill in a questionnaire, including their age, department, maximum workload per week, etc. After that, we provide a training session to ensure they understand the task and can use the annotation interfaces (Appendix~\ref{append:claim validation platform} and ~\ref{append: refuted claim validation interface}).
 We also give them three samples to test their understanding.
-Once they pass the training session, we assign them official batches to work on.
+We recruit twelve annotators that passed the training session.
+In compliance with ethical guidelines, we ensure fair compensation for the annotators.
+Each claim annotation is reimbursed at a rate of 0.37 USD, resulting in an hourly wage of 11.2 USD\footnote{The payment is fair and aligned with the guideline for dataset creation~\cite{DBLP:journals/tacl/BenderF18}.}.

-To ensure the quality of annotations in \dataset, we apply strict quality control procedures following the guidelines outlined in the Dataset Statement~\cite{DBLP:journals/tacl/BenderF18}.
-We assign two different annotators to perform a two-round annotation for each claim, while two authors review and address any identified errors or issues.
-This rigorous quality control framework guarantees reliable and accurate annotations while excluding author involvement in the annotation process.
-In compliance with ethical guidelines, we ensure fair compensation for the annotators, as the Dataset Statement recommends.
-We hired a total of 12 annotators for the annotation process.
-Each claim annotation was reimbursed at a rate of 0.37 USD, resulting in an hourly wage of 11.2 USD\footnote{The compensation provided to the annotators was fair and aligned with guidelines for dataset creation~\cite{DBLP:journals/tacl/BenderF18}.}.
-It is important to note that the inter-annotator agreement was calculated after the authors' checking process.
+\paragraph{Quality Control and Annotator Agreement.} To ensure the quality of the annotation, we apply strict quality control procedures following the guidelines outlined in the Dataset Statement~\cite{DBLP:journals/tacl/BenderF18}.
+We assign two different annotators to perform a two-round annotation for each claim, while two authors review and resolve any identified errors or issues.
+To measure the inter-annotator agreement, we use Cohen's Kappa~\cite{Cohen1960ACO}.
+Our inter-annotator agreement is 0.630 for the false claim verification task (872 claims in total) and 0.719 for the NEI claim verification task (900 claims in total).
+Both values indicate substantial agreement among the annotators.